Hand-Crafted Bird Collars & Parrot Poncho's

 3. Place the bird safe collar close to your pet.

-Now that your parrot has finally started to show some curiosity towards the bird safe collar as you hold it, it's now time to move the bird e collar closer and closer to the bird while carefully observing its body language so that you don’t push it too far or too fast.
+Now that your parrot has finally started to show some curiosity towards the bird collar while you are holding it, shift the focus to actual bird collar training.
+Move the collar colser and closer to your pet, always observing its body language so that you don’t push it too far or too fast.
 It's okay to place the collar near the cage within eyesight so that your bird gets even more used to it.
 Each and every time your bird shows signs of ease and curiosity, offer a favorite treat.
 At this stage you should still reward the bird for showing increasing levels of curiosity.
 Eventually, you should increase the length of time between "clicking and treating" so that your bird learns to maintain composure for longer periods of time.
 Keep time increases to about 30 seconds to a minute.

 4. Your pet has allowed the collar close and closer to its body.